IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 to the shibboleth2.xml SSO element.

-Federated institutions which would like to require MFA for their own account but not require MFA of other federated institutions may add
+Federated institutions that would like to require MFA for their own account but not require MFA of other federated institutions may add

 .. code-block:: text